catchupTJC/catchuptjc.github.io/_posts/2021-03-09-(SG)The Significance Of Suffering.md

 We are all born of woman.
 Our days are few and full of trouble.
 Like a shadow that disappears quickly and will not last.
 Because of sin, we will face sufferings.
 However, because Christians have a true God who has come down to save man, we will have a new body created for us.
 Only once Jesus comes again, then we will not need to face death again.

 ## Second kind of suffering - General sufferings
-1 Peter 4:15-16
+>*But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people’s matters.
+Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.*.
-*But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people’s matters.
-Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.*
+>1 Peter 4:15-16

 Some sufferings happen because of what man has done i.e. not from God.
 If we do wrong and break the law, we will have to face the punishment from the law.
 These are sufferings that we bring upon ourselves.